FZJ-INM1-BDA/siibra-python/siibra/atlases/sparseindex.md

 = 11942029400 bytes = 11389 mb
 ```

-[2] conservative estimage of memory usage of MESI of a map in ICBM 152 nolinear assymetric space
+[2] conservative estimate of memory usage of MESI of a map in ICBM 152 nonlinear asymetric space

 ```
 193 * 229 * 193 (NifTI shape) * 8 (uint64 datatype)